 - In the afternoon you will go to the Topkapi Palace, the primary residence of former Ottoman Sultans

-- Stop at the Little Hagia Sophia before returning to your hotel
+- After the tour return to your hotel

-- After the cruise depart for Istanbul airport for your flight to Izmir.
+- After the cruise disembark and transfer to airport for flight to Izmir.

 - Meet and assist on arrival and departure by our local representative